dalelefebvre/YoungDale/YoungDaleCorpus/10_Evaluators/index.md

 evaluators: []
 cadence: none
 links: []
-delta: initial
+delta: refresh
 ---
 # 10_Evaluators – Index

-## Contents
+## Contents (with summaries)

 ## Purpose
-Provide navigable links to all child notes and surface gaps.
+Provide navigable links and brief summaries for rapid retrieval and gap detection.

 ## Questions
-- What files are missing or need consolidation?
+- Which files lack Purpose sections or clear claims?
-- Are cross-lane links explicit and MECE?
+- Where are cross-lane dependencies not explicit?
-- Which items should be prioritized for recursion?
+- What should be prioritized for recursion this week?

 ## Next Steps
-- Add missing notes.
+- Add missing Purpose/Claims.
-- Normalize metadata across children.
+- Normalize metadata and links.
-- Link to related lanes where dependencies exist.
+- Schedule evaluator passes for novelty, ethics, and consequence.